Armenia profile - Media

 Television is Armenia's dominant medium.
-Some 25 private stations operate alongside two public networks.
+Private stations operate alongside public TV.
 The main Russian networks are widely available.

 Few Armenians rely on newspapers as their main news source.
 Print runs are small - usually a few thousand copies - and most titles are owned by wealthy individuals or political parties.